linked-db/linked-ql/README.md

 This section is about deploying LinkedQL as a system, not just calling it as an API.

 Modern apps rarely have a single execution site or a single storage location.
 Some queries run against PostgreSQL or MySQL on the server.
-Some data needs to live inside the app.
+Some data needs to live inside the app–the model supported by FlashQL.
 Some flows need edge transport.
 Some views should stay remote, some should be cached locally, and some should stay continuously synced.

-LinkedQL is designed to let those choices vary without forcing the application into separate query models.
+LinkedQL is designed for these patterns.

 This is where the architecture story comes in: